official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 *  verification of those disclosures by the Commission; and
 *  destruction, removal or rendering harmless under international supervision,

-of all proscribed weapons, materials and facilities.46
+of all proscribed weapons, materials and facilities.[^46]

-123. UNSCOM’s approach was to establish a “material balance”, for each of the weapons categories, between items acquired by Iraq through import or production and their disposal by use or destruction.47
+123. UNSCOM’s approach was to establish a “material balance”, for each of the weapons categories, between items acquired by Iraq through import or production and their disposal by use or destruction.[^47]

-124. Iraq provided initial declarations of its holdings of prohibited weapons on 18 and 28 April 1991.48
+124. Iraq provided initial declarations of its holdings of prohibited weapons on 18 and 28 April 1991.[^48]

 125. The Butler Review was told that the JIC pre-conflict estimate that Iraq’s stockpile of chemical agent was between 6,000 and10,000 tonnes was “derived from past

-46 UN Security Council, ‘Letter dated 25 January 1999 from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1999/94), paragraph 3.
+[^46]: UN Security Council, ‘Letter dated 25 January 1999 from the Executive Chairman of the Special
-47 UN Security Council, 11 April 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/258).
+[^47]: UN Security Council, 11 April 1996, ‘Report of the Secretary-General on the activities of the Special
-48 UN Security Council resolution 707 (1991).
+[^48]: UN Security Council resolution 707 (1991).

 46

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-intelligence about production at individual plants, pieced together to provide a figure for the combined capacity for Iraq’s production plants of 3,000-5,000 tonnes per annum”.49 The estimate was based on two years’ production at full capacity since the end of the Iran-Iraq War, and the range reflected the inherent uncertainties in the calculation.
+intelligence about production at individual plants, pieced together to provide a figure for the combined capacity for Iraq’s production plants of 3,000-5,000 tonnes per annum”.[^49] The estimate was based on two years’ production at full capacity since the end of the Iran-Iraq War, and the range reflected the inherent uncertainties in the calculation.